htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 needed.
 This job (shell) continues until the user logs out or any other policy implementation causes the job to stop running.
-A useful feature of the interactive job is that the users and jobs are accounted for within Condor’s scheduling and priority system.
+A useful feature of the interactive job is that the users and jobs are accounted for within Condor's scheduling and priority system.

 Neither the submit nor the execute host for interactive jobs may be on Windows platforms.